ominusliticus/Bayesian-BjorkenRTA/README.md

 sh test_run.sh
 ```
 If this test fails, it probably means you don't have all the dependencies
-install.
+installed.
 If you are running on linux you can type `ldd build/exact_solution.x` to
-what libraries the executable links to.
+see what shared libraries the executable links with.
 The ouput should look something like this
 ```terminal
 $ ldd build/exact_solution.x